pitmonticone/linelist/README.md

 While *linelist* provides a way to store this data in R, it does not currently provide tools for data anonymization.
 Respecting individual privacy and ensuring PII is handled with the required level of confidentiality is the user’s responsibility.
-For most analytics purposes, PII is not needed, so that would often be advisable to remove PII from the data before sharing them with analytics teams.
+Note that PII is rarely needed for common analytics tasks, so that in many instances it may be advisable to remove PII from the data before sharing them with analytics teams.

 ## Development